 a.
 When you open an account with Wells Fargo or Bank of America, you will have to provide copies of your Articles, EIN and operating agreement.
 SBB will only have you send the IRS confirmation letter for the EIN.

 This same guide applies for

-Wyoming, Nevada, Delaware and
+Wyoming, Nevada, Delaware

-have many clients in
+above.
+We have many clients in

 However, if you're out of state, then things can be a little more complicated if you can't travel all the way to New Mexico to open the corporate bank account.
 This is largely because New Mexico allows anonymous LLCs and only our name, as your registered agent will appear on your Articles.

 Do not be deterred by setting up an account.
 The process won't change much state from state.
 What does change is the annual fees you will pay.
 If you decide our state is for you, then please contact us and we would be honored to form a New Mexico LLC for you.